bruvellu/cephalic-furrow/3-text/furrow.md

 **b**, Characteristics of the individual components of the model based on particles connected by springs.
 The drawings exemplify the initial and final states for each component.
 **c**, Energy equation with a stretching and a bending component, and the dimensionless bending rigidity.
 Inital rod length ($L_o$), stretching energy ($W_s$), stretching rigidity ($K_s$), initial spring length ($ds_o$), current spring length ($ds$), bending energy ($W_b$), bending rigidity ($K_b$), initial curvature ($\kappa_o$), current curvature ($\kappa$), semi-major embryonic axis ($L$).
 **d**, Plots showing the energy dynamics across iterations in a typical simulation run.
 The stretching energy dominates and goes down with the iterations.
 The bending energy, which is a few orders of magnitude lower, increases drastically reaching a peak that diminishes gradually with the iterations.
 The total energy of the system goes down to equilibrium.
 **e**, Mutant parameter sweep without mitotic domains (no cephalic furrow).
 The heatmap shows the average number of ectopic folds for different bending rigidities and percentages of germ band extension.
 Ectopic folding frequency increases with lower bending rigidities (softer tissue) and with greater values of germ band extension.
-The white square outline indicates the $K_b^*$ value where the number of folds begins to fall below 1 at maximum germ band extension.
+Outlined in white is the baseline condition without mitotic domains and germ band and only ground level noise (i), and the germ band only condition with higher number of folding events (ii).
 **f**, Mutant parameter sweep with mitotic domains (no cephalic furrow).
 The phase diagram is shifted left in relation to **f**.
-The addition of mitotic domains maximizes the formation of ectopic folds even without germ band extension.
-The white square outline indicates the $K_b^*$ value where the number of folds begins to fall below 1 at minimum germ band extension.
+The addition of mitotic domains maximizes the formation of ectopic folds even without germ band extension, a condition outlined in white (iii).
 **g**, Quantification of ectopic folding to evaluate the effectiveness of the cephalic furrow.
 The top row shows a control simulating a cephalic furrow mutant condition with mitotic domains and germ band.
 The middle row shows an active cephalic furrow invagination with mitotic domains forming at the same time without delay.
 The bottom row shows the cephalic furrow with a delay in mitotic domain formation.
 **h**, Representative seeds from the simulations in **j** at 0 and 40% germ band extension.
 ](figures/Fig3.jpg){#fig:model width=100%}